scottish-government-design-system/designsystem.gov.scot/components/site-footer/index.md

 ## Mobile version
 Links would be shown as stacked in two columns rather than a horizontal line.

-## Accessibility Features
+## Supporting evidence for using this component
 None.

-## User research that supports using this component
-None.

-## Google Analytics and the use of this component
+## Website analytics and the use of this component
 Analytics evidence from mygov.scot and gov.scot shows that users are familiar with the logo as a route to the homepage.
 Users also interact with all the footer links.
 (Google Analytics, July 2019).

+## Accessibility Features
+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support
 If you need any help or want to give any feedback you can e-mail us at: